Modern Homesteading, Rural Living, Off-Grid, Generators

 But for now we will leave with you one key concept that we have learned in our own experience and heard from many others.

-In most locations, the cost of living in the country is much less than that of living in a city or suburb.
+Cost of living in the country is much less than that of living in a city or suburb.

 The fact is, many of us project that we need to have as much income in the country as we need in the city or suburbia.